namely/chief-of-state/readme.md

 ## Features

-- Journal, Snapshot are serialized using google protocol buffer message format
+- Journal, Snapshot are serialized using google protocol buffer message format.

 - Out of the box clustering and powerful events and domain entities sharding with split-brain-resolver algorithm

 - Out of the box entities passivation mechanism to free resources whenever necessary.

-- All events, state and commands are defined using google protocol buffer message format and persisted to postgres
+- All events, state are defined using google protocol buffer message format and persisted to postgres

-- Additional meta data are provided to your events via the `EventMeta`.
+- Additional meta data are provided to your events via the `MetaData`.

 - Commands and Events handlers via gRPC